Early Discharge from the Military

 You can't pick and choose which war you object to.
 By law, a conscientious objector is one who is opposed to participation in all wars.
 The person's opposition must be based on religious belief and training, and it must be deeply held.

-The applicant must show that these moral and ethical convictions, once acquired, have directed his life in the way traditional religious convictions of equal strength, depth and duration have directed the lives of others.
+The applicant must show that these moral and ethical convictions, once acquired, have directed their life in the way traditional religious convictions of equal strength, depth, and duration have directed the lives of others.
 In other words, the belief upon which conscientious objection is based must be the primary controlling force in the applicant's life.

 The burden of establishing a claim of conscientious objection as grounds for separation is on the applicant.
 To this end, applicants must establish, by clear and convincing evidence, that the nature or basis of the claim comes within the definition of criteria prescribed by DoD Directive 1300.6, Conscientious Objectors, for conscientious objection and that their beliefs are sincere.

 When evaluating applications for this status, commanders consider relevant factors including: training in the home and church; general demeanor and pattern of conduct; participation in religious activities; whether ethical or moral convictions were gained through training, study, contemplation, or other activity comparable in rigor and dedication to the processes by which traditional religious convictions are formulated; credibility of the applicant; and credibility of persons supporting the claim.